alam292/HR-Employee-Attrition-Analysis-/README.md

 ## 📖 Project Overview

-This project performs a **comprehensive HR Attrition Analysis** using the IBM HR Analytics dataset.
+This project delivers a **comprehensive end-to-end HR Attrition Analysis** built on the IBM HR Analytics dataset.
 It answers the critical business question:

 > *"Which employees are most likely to leave — and why?"*